Aria (1987 film)

-Aria is a 1987 British anthology film produced by Don Boyd that consists of ten short films by ten different directors, each showing the director's choice of visual accompaniment to one or more operatic arias.
-There is little or no dialogue from the actors, with most words coming from the libretto of the operas in Italian, French, or German.
+Aria is a 1987 British anthology film produced by Don Boyd that consists of ten short films by ten different filmmakers, each showing the director's choice of visual accompaniment to one or more operatic arias.
+There is little or no dialogue, with most words coming from the libretto of the operas in Italian, French, or German.

 The film was entered into the 1987 Cannes Film Festival.

 Summary

 The opening credits are set to the prelude to Giuseppe Verdi's La traviata.

 Un ballo in maschera

 A fictionalised account of the visit by King Zog I of Albania to Vienna in 1931, to see a lover, when opponents tried to assassinate him on the steps of the opera house (in fact after leaving a performance of Pagliacci) but by shooting back he survived.